medtec4susdev/OpenAnatomyBrowser/README.md

 ## Objective

-1. To define a strategy to follow in order to tackle i18n and l10n oa projects
+1. To define a strategy to follow in order to tackle i18n and l10n Oabrowser projects
 1. To study how to import/export data from/to 3DSlicer/Oabrowser
 1. Create a prototype with both projects (i18n-l10n and import/export)